What is pneumonia?

 Usually, pneumonia is caused by a bacterial infection, however it can also be a complication of a viral infection such as the flu or COVID-19.
 For adults over 65, or those who have certain serious health conditions, an NHS pneumonia vaccine is available.
 At LloydsPharmacy we also have a pneumonia vaccination service which will be available later in the year.

-You can find out more as we answer some of your commonly asked questions about pneumonia, plus watch our video below.
+You can find out more as we answer some of your commonly asked questions about pneumonia.

 How do you get pneumonia?